-The best time to look into participating in clinical trials is when you are first diagnosed with cancer or when you have a recurrence before starting treatment.
-Some studies have restrictions on the number or the types of prior cancer treatments that a person has received.
-Talk to your clinician or visit Target Ovarian Cancer’s Clinical Trials Information Centre for information about research on PARP inhibitors and other studies specifically designed for people with BRCA mutations or hereditary cancers.
+The best time to look into participating in clinical trials is when you are first diagnosed with cancer, or when your cancer has come back, before starting treatment.
+Some studies have restrictions on the number or the types of cancer treatments that you’ve had before.
+Talk to your clinician or visit Target Ovarian Cancer’s Clinical Trials Information Centre for information about research on PARP inhibitors and other studies specifically designed for people a with BRCA1 or BRCA2 mutation or hereditary ovarian cancer.

 “I was diagnosed with ovarian cancer in 2009, and subsequently tested positive for a BRCA1 mutation.
 Following surgery and chemotherapy, I had about 10 months of remission before the cancer returned.
 I then joined a clinical trial for a PARP inhibitor rather than have more chemotherapy.
 I was happy to be generally living a normal life with no nasty side effects; my cancer shrunk to “non-measurable disease,” and my CA125 tumour marker went from 204 to 10.
 I am very grateful for the trial that gave me a fantastic year without chemo.
 Although the drug stopped working for me after 10 months, it is still working for others, and I am hopeful that my involvement helps others (I have two BRCA-positive daughters).”
 Sharon